spryker/spryker-docs/docs/dg/dev/architecture/architectural-convention.md

 - Table foreign key column needs to follow the format `fk_[remote_entity]` (eg: `fk_customer_address`, `fk_customer_address_book`)
   - Exception can be to the case if the same table is referred multiple times, in which case the follow-up foreign key columns need to be named as `fk_[custom_connection_name]` .

-<details><summary markdown='span'>Additional Conventions for Module development and Core module development</summary>
+<details><summary>Additional Conventions for Module development and Core module development</summary>

 - The table `[org]` prefix needs to be `spy_`.
 - The schema file `[org]` prefix needs to be `spy_`.